milen-patel/miniJava-Compiler/README.md

 |		Concrete class that holds no new information, just signifies that this terminal is a boolean literal
 ├── CallExpr.java
 ├── CallStmt.java
-├── ClassDecl.java
-├── ClassDeclList.java
+├── ClassDecl extends Declaration (Concrete Class)
+|		Maintains class name (String), FieldDeclList, and MethodDeclList
+├── ClassDeclList implements Iterable<ClassDecl> (Concrete Class)
+|		Just maintains a list of ClassDecl's
 ├── ClassType extends TypeDenoter (Concrete Class)
-|		Maintains the class name as an Identifier Object
+|		Maintains the class name as an Identifier Objec
 |		Class the TypeDenoter constructor with the Class TypeKind
-├── Declaration.java
+├── Declaration extends AST (Abstract Class)
+|		Stores a declaration as a name (String) and type (TypeDenoter)
 ├── ExprList.java
 ├── Expression extends AST (Abstract Class)
 |		Extends AST but adds nothing new and is still abstract